Bra-A-Ket/phypy/README.md

 # phypy
 A python library to automate certain calculations in physics
 ## Features
 Note that this is only a list of the available features and not a documentation.
-For examples, see below.
+Some examples can be found below.
+For additional information visit the [Wiki](https://github.com/Bra-A-Ket/phypy/wiki).

 Note furthermore, that calculations can be done symbolically with the help of sympy.
 ### General Relativity
 The chosen sign convention is (+---).